 - a) Successfully complete 18 course credits, or the equivalent, at the graduate level selected in consultation with the supervisory committee.
 Typically students take 3.0 credits in each of their three disciplines and 3.0 credits in a research methodology course if doing research involving human subjects for their thesis.
 One of these courses may be a directed reading course. - b) Six of the 18 course credits are the program's compulsory Interdisciplinary Studies 5000A 3.0: Seminar in Interdisciplinary Studies and Interdisciplinary Studies 5000B 3.0: Theory/Practice.
 Interdisciplinary Studies 5000A 3.0 is open throughout a student's enrolment in the Interdisciplinary Studies program; in it, students are expected to participate in regular discussions on their specific areas of study with their supervisory committees.
 These discussions serve the function of an interdisciplinary seminar and are graded as a regular course.
+This course and its grade are evaluated by the student's supervisors: the grade is based upon a student's commitment to their supervisory meetings and preparedness for these meetings, their thesis proposal, colloquium presentation and oral examination.

 With respect to Interdisciplinary Studies 5000B 3.0: Theory/ Practice, this foundational Interdisciplinary Studies course studies interdisciplinary theory and practice as well as requiring students engage in activities that professionalize their interdisciplinary work.
 It examines representative ways of thinking in interdisciplinary terms and selected methodological approaches to interdisciplinary research, which students apply to their own intellectual or artistic praxis.
 This course requires students work, sometimes in groups, to professionalize their academic development: prepare colloquia, theses/defences, write proposals and give conference presentations, submit publications for review, apply for grants, format CVs, submit job applications.
 This course is graded as pass/fail at its finish.